Michał Woźniak: 2024–25 season: Grand Prix debut, Challenger Series gold

 Chtchetinina/Woźniak opened their second season together at the 2024 Nebelhorn Trophy, where they finished in seventh place.
 They then went on to take silver at the 2024 Diamond Spin for a second consecutive time.

 Following the withdrawal of Italians Lucrezia Beccari and Matteo Guarise, Chtchetinina and Woźniak were assigned to compete on the 2024–25 Grand Prix circuit at 2024 Skate Canada International as substitutes.
 They finished in sixth place at the event.
 Chtchetinina and Woźniak were later assigned to the 2024 Cup of China as well, where they finished fourth.
 The team was happy with their placement, but wanted to hit the 180 mark for the total score.

 In December, Chtchetinina/Woźniak won the gold medal at the 2024 Golden Spin of Zagreb.
 They followed this up with another gold medal at the 2025 Four National Championships.

 At the 2025 European Championships in Tallinn, Estonia, Chtchetinina/Woźniak finished in seventh overall after placing seventh in both the short and free program segments.
 Two weeks later, they won the bronze medal at the 2025 International Challenge Cup.

 In March, Chtchetinina/Woźniak competed at the 2025 World Championships, held in Boston, Massachusetts, United States.
 They placed nineteenth in the short program but following a clean free skate, placed twelfth in that segment and moved up to fourteenth overall.
 With this placement, Chtchetinina/Woźniak won Poland a quota for pair skating at the 2026 Winter Olympics.
 In an interview following the free skate, Chtchetinina shared, "I am so thankful to have Michal by my side.
 He was such a rock for me, and he managed to keep his calm and acted like nothing much happened.
 I was so disappointed during the short program today.
 I am so happy that we kept fighting, and today was so much better."

+2025–26 season: Milano Cortina Olympics

+Chtchetinina/Woźniak started the season by competing on the 2025–26 Challenger Series, finishing thirteenth at the 2025 CS Nebelhorn Trophy and sixth at the 2025 CS Trialeti Trophy.
+They subsequently competed on the 2025–26 Grand Prix series, placing eighth at both 2025 Skate Canada International and the 2025 Finlandia Trophy.

+In December, Chtchetinina/Woźniak won the bronze medal at the 2026 Four National Championships.
+The following month, they finished eighth at the 2026 European Championships in Sheffield, England, United Kingdom.

+In February, Chtchetinina/Woźniak placed eighth in the short program with a new season's best score in the 2026 Winter Olympics Figure Skating Team Event.
+“After we finished the important element, I started seeing the Olympic rings and getting emotional,” said Chtchetinina.
+“I had a little stumble, but then I went back into focus.
+And at the end, during the step sequence, I was just soaking in the moment.
+I was living the dream.”